gbtami/pychess-variants/static/docs/spartan.md

 Additionally, a hoplite can move one OR two squares diagonally on its first move, much like how a Persian pawn can move two squares orthogonally forwards on its first move. **The two square movement is also a jumping movement, which means it can *hop* over intervening pieces.**

-As stated above, upon reaching the 8th rank, a hoplite can promote to any Spartan piece.
+As stated above, upon reaching the 8th rank, a hoplite can be promoted to any Spartan piece.
 This includes a king if there is only one king remaining.

 ### General (G)